xkochevnikx/eslint-plugin-interface-prefix-control-svt/README.md

 ## Usage

-Add `interface-prefix-control-svt` to the plugins section of your `.eslintrc` configuration file.
+Add `interface-prefix-control-svt` to the plugins section of your `.eslintrc`/`.eslintrc.js` configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```json
 {